antonioorichard/image-processing/README.md

-# image-processing
+# image-processing+

 Description.
-The package p_imagens is used to:
+The package image-processing+ is used to:

 	Processing:
 		- Histrogram matching